burcugns/nutrition-label/README.md

 # Nutrition Label Project

-This project is a simple HTML and CSS implementation of a nutrition label, similar to the ones you find on food packaging.
-The label is styled to be clean and readable, with proper spacing, typography, and layout.
+This project is a simple food nutrition label made with HTML and CSS.
+It shows information like calories, fats, carbohydrates, and other nutrients per serving.

 ## Screenshot